 - Legal assistance to nonprofit organizations.

-- Administrative advocacy – developmental disability rights, special education entitlements, rent control, land use, historic preservation, support to ANCs.
+- Administrative advocacy – Developmental disability rights, special education entitlements, rent control, land use, historic preservation, support to Advisory Neighborhood Commissions.

 - DC legislation – Drafting and research for DC Council committees.
 Legislation included the DC Housing Finance Agency, the DC Freedom of Information Act, utility consumer rights, probate reform and tax reform.